First Apple M1 Ultra Benchmark Posted, Nearly Matches Threadripper 3990X

 Of course, it's no surprise that Intel's 16 core i9-12900K was also decimated in the process, showing a 40% loss compared to the M1 Ultra.
 AMD's Ryzen 9 5950X also suffered the same fate, with an even greater 45% loss.

-All that said, while these numbers are staggering, this is just one benchmark.
+While these numbers are very impressive, this is just one benchmark.
+More importantly, Geekbench 5 results don't always line up with real-world performance, so we still need to take these results with a few doses of salt.
 It will be exciting to finally see what the M1 Ultra can do in real-world scenarios once the chip arrives in the new Mac Studio coming on March 18th.

-Geekbench 5 results don't always line up with real-world performance, so we still need to take these impressive, results with a few doses of salt.
+Not completely unexpected when considering the M1 ultra uses 114 billion 5nm transistors while the treadripper uses 39 billion 7nm transistors.
+The M1 ultra chip is huge.